 - Can be given with or without food, but gastrointestinal side effects (eg, loss of appetite, vomiting, diarrhea) might be prevented if given with food.
-If your pet vomits or acts sick after receiving the drug on an empty stomach, try giving the next dose with food or a small treat.
-If vomiting continues, contact your veterinarian. - Most common side effects are diarrhea, vomiting, and loss of appetite. - Be sure to give as long as your veterinarian has prescribed, even if your animal seems better. - Cephalosporin antibiotics have an odor that resembles cat urine, but this is normal.
+If your animal vomits or acts sick after receiving the drug on an empty stomach, try giving the next dose with food or a small treat.
+If vomiting continues, contact your veterinarian. - Most common side effects are vomiting, diarrhea, and loss of appetite. - Be sure to give this antibioitic as long as veterinarian has prescribed, even if your animal seems better. - Cephalosporin antibiotics have an odor that resembles cat urine, but this is normal.